BaneleInnocent/BaneleInnocent/README.md

 # Hi, I'm Innocent!
 # 👨‍💻 IT Support Technician and Junior Network Engineer (CCNA)

-##

-📍 Brakpan, Gauteng, South Africa
-📧 monamudi.banele9@gmail.com
-📞 063 554 5405

 ---

 ## 🔥 About Me
-I am an IT Support Technician and Junior Network Engineer with hands-on experience in desktop support, networking, Active Directory administration, and infrastructure deployment.
+IT Support and Junior Network Technician (CCNA) with hands-on experience delivering first- and second line support, endpoint administration, and network troubleshooting in academic and technical environments.
+Skilled in Active Directory, LAN/Wi-Fi monitoring, backup verification, systems support, and incident escalation.
+Proven ability to manage IT assets, documentation, structured cabling, and switching tasks.
+Motivated to contribute to hybrid desktop, systems, and junior network operations

 I specialize in:
 - IT Support & Troubleshooting